gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 ## 5. Ensuring A Valid State

 When running the tool, it's easy to know when to rebuild.
+When a package has been updated, rebuild and that's it?

+Unfortunately, no. What happens when a package fails to build or install correctly?
+The next time the package manager runs, it should be able to recover, see that a package failed the last time and try again.